BlueContext/Domus/content/recipes/beef/beef-bulgogi.md

     parent: beef
 title: Beef Bulgogi
 serves: "Serves 4"
 summary: "This is so delicious.
+It's not particularly traditional, but it's easy to make and very, very good.
 It’s well worth seeking out a Korean market, where you can find convenient packages of thinly sliced beef perfect for this dish."
 categories:
 - Beef
 tags: